Birth Injury Claims *

 Any of these causes of birth injuries can lead to injuries of varying degrees .
 Some physical injuries to the baby or mother are noticed immediately and treated immediately .
 In more severe cases the injury may not be noticed immediately following the birth of the child.

-- Impact the injury has on your quality of life of the child and/or mother
+- Impact the injury has on the quality of life of the child and/or mother

-- Earnings you have lost, if you are absent from work
+- Earnings lost, if you are absent from work

 - Future earnings lost as a result of the injury